mannyistyping/platformatic/docs/getting-started/architecture.md

 Platformatic DB allows you to load a [Fastify plugin](https://www.fastify.io/docs/latest/Reference/Plugins/) during server startup that contains your own application-specific code.
 The plugin can add more routes or resolvers — these will automatically be shown in the OpenAPI and GraphQL schemas.

 SQL database migrations are also supported.
-They're implemented internally with the [`postgrator`](https://www.npmjs.com/package/postgrator) library.
+They are implemented internally with the [`postgrator`](https://www.npmjs.com/package/postgrator) library.